Local and mayoral elections 2025: Key results and trends

 Moreover, on three of the councils where Reform now has a majority, Derbyshire, Doncaster and Staffordshire, the party did not have a single councillor before polling day.

-In a further three councils Reform are now the largest party, though short of a majority: Leicestershire, Warwickshire and Worcestershire, all of which were previously run by the Tories with majority control.
+In a further four councils, Reform are now the largest party, though short of a majority: Cornwall, Leicestershire, Warwickshire and Worcestershire, all of which were previously run by the Tories.

 Reform’s advance has not been consistent in every area that held elections on Thursday, however.

-In Cambridgeshire the party won just 10 of the 61 seats up for grabs, while in Oxfordshire it managed to win only one seat.
+In Buckinghamshire the party won just three of the 97 seats on the council, in Cambridgeshire it won 10 of the 61 up for grabs, while in Oxfordshire it managed to win only one seat.

-The Liberal Democrats were the big winners in both of these councils, picking up enough seats to take full majority control.
+The Liberal Democrats were the big winners in both Cambridgeshire and Oxfordshire, picking up enough seats to take full majority control.

 The Lib Dems have also won a majority in Shropshire and are now the largest party in Devon, Gloucestershire, Hertfordshire and Wiltshire.